ggear/cloudera-parcel/README.md

 * Download
 * Explode

-and meta data to drive parcel builds for:
+Additional modules are included to provide the meta data to drive parcel builds for:

+* CDH OS-X
 * Kudu OS-X
+* Impala OS-X

 ##Requirements